telerik/olympic-games-sample-app-mvc/README.md

 1. [Add the Telerik Nuget feed as a Package Source](http://docs.telerik.com/aspnet-mvc/getting-started/nuget-install);
 1. Open `OlympicGames.sln` with Visual Studio;
-1. Depending on the environment you may need to apply modify the connection string in the `web.config` file according to the SQL Server instance installed;
+1. If needed, update the connection string in the `web.config` acording to the SQL Server instance installed;

-    > If you are runnning an older version of SQL you can regenerate the `Olympics.mdf` by using the script in `App_Data\Olympics.sql`.
+    > In case you need to regenerate the `Olympics.mdf`, you can use the script in `App_Data\Olympics.sql`.
 1. Hit `Ctrl` + `F5`.